-The above noted categories pertain to salon employees only.
+The above noted categories pertain to the number of salon employees only (does not include sole proprietors).
 A listing of fees associated with the above permit categories can be found in the Association's By-Laws, at Schedule B.

 All Salon Permits must be renewed on or before December 31st of each calendar year.